Automattic/jetpack/readme.txt

 **Improved compatibility**

+* Deprecated hooks: Use native WordPress functionality for deprecated hooks.
 * Deprecation Notices: provide more information about deprecated files and functions.
 * General: update Jetpack's minimum required WordPress version to 5.4, in anticipation of the upcoming WordPress 5.5 release.
 * Latest Instagram Posts block: fix layout when used with the AMP plugin.